tylertamalunas/D288-backend/README.md

-C.   Construct four new packages, one for each of the following: controllers, entities, dao, and services.
+## C.   Construct four new packages, one for each of the following: controllers, entities, dao, and services.
 The packages will need to be used for a checkout form and vacations packages list.

-Copied over application.properties from local disk on VM.

-Note: Construct a package named config and copy the RestDataConfig.java provided in the laboratory environment to the package.
-Modify it so that the package and imports have the correct package and import addresses.
-Copy the application.properties file that is provided in the laboratory environment into your application properties resource file.
+- added contents of application.properties file.
+- Created packages
+- added RestDataConfig file to config package and edited to fit project.

-D.   Write code for the entities package that includes entity classes and the enum designed to match the UML diagram.
+## D.   Write code for the entities package that includes entity classes and the enum designed to match the UML diagram.
+- Created all entities and added attributes
+-

-E.   Write code for the dao package that includes repository interfaces for the entities that extend JpaRepository, and add cross-origin support.
+## E.   Write code for the dao package that includes repository interfaces for the entities that extend JpaRepository, and add cross-origin support.

-F.   Write code for the services package that includes each of the following:
+## F.   Write code for the services package that includes each of the following:

 •    a purchase data class with a customer cart and a set of cart items